About Us

 The masks displayed in this museum are all used for cultural expression.
 They may be for anything from sacred rituals to pure entertainment, but each mask embodies its maker’s beliefs about a culturally significant organism, whether real or mythological, that the mask represents.
 In other words, almost all masks in the museum’s collection represent “archetypes,” an idealized pattern typical in the culture it is used.
 At the same time, the individual perspective of the mask’s creator usually finds some outlet in the particularities of the mask.
 In many cases, a mask creator’s style is so unique that, although the cultural type of the mask is immediately recognizable, the individual who created it can be identified merely by glancing at the mask.
 Consequently, the subject matter of the museum straddles the line between folk art and anthropology.
 (Masks purely for decorative or practical purposes, such as the protective masks a welder or hockey goalie uses, are not represented here.
 Nor are masks solely to adorn corpses or for display in buildings.)
 Many masks on display are old and culturally used, while others were acquired from the makers new.
 In every case, they represent important cultural archetypes for the society in which they originated.

-Documentary films produced by the Museum in 2023 were funded in part by a Creative Capacity Grant from the Arizona Commission on the Arts, which receives support from the State of Arizona and the National Endowment for the Arts.
+Documentary films produced by the Museum in 2023 and 2024 were funded in part by a Creative Capacity Grant from the Arizona Commission on the Arts, which receives support from the State of Arizona and the National Endowment for the Arts.

 The Board of Directors